ivyT26/FirstTime-LearnGit/README.md

 Used git push to move changes in local machine to repository in Github.

+## **Step 5.1**: Merging branches into master

+Used git merge to merge a branch to master or merge a branch to the branch it was created from.
+-git merge branchName

+## **Step 5.2**: Pushing local repository into remote repository on Github and creating a PR to merge into master

+Used git push to move changes in local repo to remote repo, then make a pull request.

+What is a pull request?
+-it is a request/extra step to allow other developers to check on the change before merging the branch into master

+If it is a new branch created locally, need to create an upstream branch in the remote repository before pushing.
+-git push --set-upstream origin branchName
+-shorthand of --set-upstream is -u

 ### Optional stuff:

 .gitignore file is used to ignore certain files and folders and not save them into remote repository